tsnellgrove/dark_castle3/doc/to_do.md

 	DONE: do we really need to pass machine_state to result_exe() method??
 		=> Yes; need to update sometimes so need to pass in for no change => Alternatively, could just pass new state or None for no change... but really simpler to just pass machine_state in
-	TBD: dual inheritance for ViewOnly or Item machines (???)
+	DONE: mix-in inheritance for ViewOnly or Item Machines
-	TBD: can ViewOnlyMach be in mach_class_def ??
+	DONE: can ViewOnlyMach be in mach_class_def ?? => YES
+	DONE: decision on which is better... shallower or deeper class inheritance? => SHALLOW
 	TBD: dedup obj_lst_to_str() across class modules
 	TBD: extend child methods in cond_class_def and results_class_def?
-	TBD: decision on which is better... more independent classes (my current position) or more inheritance (i.e. Invisible case)
-	TBD: learn about Super()
-	TBD: read this article: https://sangeeta.io/posts/a-super-post-on-python-inheritance/

 ##########################